CLICK HERE TO CONTACT US NOW !!!

 (amended 2005/12/01; no previous version)

-(7) An applicant who holds a Second Officer Rating or a Flight Engineer Licence and whose instrument rating expired more than 24 months before the date of application, shall be considered to have met the INRAT examination requirement provided that:
+(7) An applicant who holds a Second Officer Rating or a Flight Engineer License and whose instrument rating expired more than 24 months before the date of application, shall be considered to have met the INRAT examination requirement provided that:

 (amended 2000/09/01)